mikeryanmay/musscrat_supp_archive/README.md

 - /utilities: Contains pre- and post-processing scripts required by the other scripts in the archive.
 - /analyses
     - /rev_modules: Contains Rev scripts used for empirical and simulation analyses (these modules are called by templates in the /haemulids and /simulation_study directories to create full analysis scripts).
+    - /simulation_study
+        - simulate_data.sh simulates all of the data for each simulation experiment.
+        - /simulation_1: Scripts and data for constant-background-rate analyses.
+            - data.tar.gz: tar containing simulated data for simulation experiment 1.
+            - /jobs: Contains Rev scripts for simulation experiment 1.
+            - /src: Contains scripts for simulating data for simulation experiment 1.
+        - /simulation_2: Scripts and data for variable-background-rate analyses.
+            - data.tar.gz: tar containing simulated data for simulation experiment 2.
+            - /jobs: Contains Rev scripts for simulation experiment 2.
+            - /src: Contains scripts for simulating data for simulation experiment 2.
+        - /simulation_3: Scripts and data for the "cost of background-rate-variation" analyses.
+            - data.tar.gz: tar containing simulated data for simulation experiment 3.
+            - /jobs: Contains Rev scripts for simulation experiment 3.
+            - /src: Contains scripts for simulating data for simulation experiment 3.
+        - /simulation_4: Scripts and data for the "consequences of ignoring background-rate-variation" analyses.
+            - data.tar.gz: tar containing simulated data for simulation experiment 4.
+            - /jobs: Contains Rev scripts for simulation experiment 4.
+            - /src: Contains scripts for simulating data for simulation experiment 4.
     - /empirical_analyses
         - /haemulids: Contains scripts for the empirical analysis of the Haemulids.
             - /data